 Amateur built and experimental aircraft

-Amateur-built aircraft are usually built from scratch, based on original or established designs, or from a kit.
-If a kit is used the builder must have completed the majority of the build for it to be considered an amateur-built aircraft.
-CASA rules about this can be found in Civil Aviation Safety Regulations (CASR) Part 21.
+Amateur-built aircraft can be built from scratch, based on original or established designs, or from a kit.
+If a kit is used, the builder must have completed the majority of the build for it to be considered an amateur-built aircraft.

 Experimental and amateur-built aircraft include any aircraft that is fabricated and assembled by anyone for their own education and/or recreation.

-There are currently more than 60 different designs and 100 different models of aircraft across the Australian amateur-built fleet.
-These aircraft include piston and jet-powered, single or twin-engine, and high-performance aircraft.
-As designs and technology have developed, the materials used to build aircraft have also advanced, with the wood, fabric and metal tubing of the 1930s being replaced by metal and, more recently, composite materials.
+As designs and technology have developed, the materials used to build aircraft have also advanced, with the traditional wood, fabric and metal tubing construction techniques of the 1930s often giving way to new construction methods using advanced and lightweight composite materials.

-Advice and guidance relating to CASR subpart 21 can be found at certification and airworthiness requirements for aircraft and parts.
+For further information and guidance relating to VH-registered amateur-built aircraft, see CASR subpart 21 certification and airworthiness requirements for aircraft and parts.